 Because many services specifically require a four- or six-digit PIN code, these short passcodes are evaluated with different rules.
 PIN codes are considered weak if they are one of the most common PIN codes, if they are an increasing or decreasing sequence such as “1234” or “8765”, or if they follow a repetition pattern such as “123123” or “123321”.

 Passwords are marked leaked if the Password Monitoring feature can claim they have been present in a data leak.
 For more information, see Password Monitoring.

-Apps that implement an Account Authentication Modification Extension can provide easy, tap-of-a-button upgrades for password-based accounts—namely, they can switch to using Sign in with Apple or an automatic strong password.
+Apps that implement an Account Authentication Modification Extension (in the Authentication Services framework) can provide easy, tap-of-a-button upgrades for password-based accounts — namely, they can switch to using Sign in with Apple or an automatic strong password.
 This extension point is available in iOS and iPadOS.

 If an app has implemented the extension point and is installed on device, users see extension upgrade options when viewing Security Recommendations for credentials associated with the app in the iCloud Keychain password manager in Settings.
 The upgrades are also offered when users sign in to the app with the at-risk credential.
 Apps have the ability to tell the system not to prompt users with upgrade options after signing in.
 Using new AuthenticationServices API, apps can also invoke their extensions and perform upgrades themselves, ideally from an account settings or account management screen in the app.

 Account Authentication Modification Extensions have the opportunity to perform additional user authentication before performing an upgrade.
-For upgrades initiated within the password manager or after signing in to an app, the extension provides the user name and password for the account to upgrade.
-For in-app upgrades, only the user name is provided.
+For upgrades initiated within the password manager or after signing in to an app, the extension provides the username and password for the account to upgrade.
+For in-app upgrades, only the username is provided.
 If the extension requires further user authentication, it can request to show a custom user interface before moving on with the upgrade.
-The intended use case for showing this user interface is to have the user enter a second factor of authentication to authorize the upgrade.
+The intended use case for showing this user interface is to have the user enter a second factor of authentication to authorise the upgrade.